AFRICOM commander spends holiday with troops in Africa

 |0

-This work, AFRICOM commander spends holiday with troops in Africa [Image 8 of 8], by MSgt Jerilyn Quintanilla, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AFRICOM commander spends holiday with troops in Africa, by SGT Jalen Miller, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT